Rengowin/LoopSlayer/README.md

 ## Technical Highlights

-- **Additive Scene Loading**: Seamless fight transitions without reloading the main scene
+- **Additive Scene Loading**: The fight scene is loaded additively while keeping the main game board loaded.
-- **C# Data Classes**: Well-structured enemy and upgrade systems
+- **C# Data Classes**: For enemy and upgrade data
-- **Spawn Manager**: every 10s an enemy can spawn on a path tile
+- **Spawn Manager**: Every 10 seconds, an enemy has a chance to spawn on a path tile.
 - **Persistence System**: Local high score storage
 - **Upgrade System**: Flexible stat modifications using both additive and multiplicative operations